Code-Institute-Submissions/beep-boop/README.md

   * This option is presented to the user immediately upon loading the website.
 On index.html 2 buttons clearly state "PLAY WITH AUDIO" or "PLAY ON MUTE".
 This page (signposted as "MAIN MENU") is clearly accessible from anywhere within the website.

 * To be able to change the difficulty of the game to be easier or harder
   * Having selected the audio setting, the users are presented with difficulty.html.
 On this page there are 3 buttons labelled "EASY", "NORMAL" and "HARD".
-Beneath the buttons is a short description of what each difficulty setting actually means.
+Beneath the buttons is a short description of what each difficulty setting means.

 * To be able to play the game on any device
   * The website has been designed and tested with the aim of enabling the game to be played on as many devices as possible.
 With this in mind, the CSS code has been made as cross browser compatible as possible with the help of [Autoprefixer](https://autoprefixer.github.io/).
 All code has been validated through [JS Hint](https://jshint.com/) for JavaScript, [W3C's](https://www.w3.org/) CSS and HTML validators.
 As well as this, the pages are all highly responsive with the design being suitable for devices of around a 270px square upwards.